Search criteria

-New Zealand is significant in the evolution of crested penguins – four of the world's five species breed there, three exclusively.
-The fifth species, Eudyptes chrysolophus, is represented on nearby Macquarie Island by one of two subspecies, the royal penguin Eudyptes chrysolophus schlegeli.
-Macquarie Island is in the same geographic group as New Zealand's other subantarctic islands, but is administered by Australia.
+New Zealand is significant in the evolution of crested penguins – four of the world's eight species breed there, three exclusively.
+A fifth species, the royal penguin, Eudyptes schlegeli, breeds on nearby Macquarie Island.
+Macquarie Island is in the same geographic group as New Zealand's subantarctic islands, but is administered by Australia.

 Crested penguins are distinguished by crests of yellow feathers above the eyes that look like unruly eyebrows.
 The length and shape of the crest is peculiar to each species.